pvcy/anonymize-with-coder/README.md

-# Anonymizing Data in Ephemeral Environments
+# Anonymizing Data with Coder

-This is a demo application for ephemeral development environments, such as testing, staging, and sandbox setups.
-It can be used for reference or as a starting point to build vendor specific architectures that work with Privacy Dynamics.
-The application is designed to be as simple and basic as possible.
+This is a demo application to show how to use Privacy Dynamics together with [Coder](https://coder.com).

 ## A reference architecture

 The reference architecture we propose is designed specifically for ephemeral development environments.
 These environments often contain subsets of production data, making it essential to safeguard Personally Identifiable Information (PII) and other sensitive details.

 ### Key components: